project-overnight/proxy-eric/README.md

 - Save as .env and ensure it is added to .gitignore.

 **Start up the proxy server**
+*Keep in mind that you must have all four services (modules) running in order for the proxy to load successfully.
+Please refer to the links in the "Related Projects" section to find out how to start the individual services.*
 > npm start
-*Keep in mind that you must have all four services running in order for the proxy to load successfully.*

 ## Style Guide
 This module follows [Airbnb style guide](https://github.com/airbnb/javascript)